ehschools/PythonAdventure2018/README.md

 # PythonAdventure2018

-This is a collection of student projects based on
+This is a collection of student projects based on a choose your own adventure python program assignemnts. (placeholder SPACE)